bizflycloud/internship-0719/TD_Git/basic2.md

 __Redirect__
-> is  that you choose whether the stdi or stdo in a program to be put in another program or file;	etc: echo “Script Errpr: This is an error message!” >&1
+> is  that you choose whether the stdi or stdo in a program to be put in another program or file

+etc: `echo “Script Errpr: This is an error message!” >&1`

 	=> this means you sent the error msg to a standard error channel